Ministers of the Crown Act 1937

-The Ministers of the Crown Act 1937 (C.38) was an Act of the Parliament of the United Kingdom that set salaries for members of the government and opposition.
-It is notable as the first Act to formally recognise the Prime Minister, the Cabinet and the Leader of the Opposition.
+The Ministers of the Crown Act 1937 (1 Edw.
+8. & 1 Geo.
+6. c.
+38) was an act of the Parliament of the United Kingdom that set salaries for members of the government and opposition.
+It is notable as the first act to formally recognise the prime minister, the Cabinet and the Leader of the Opposition.

-Act
+Provisions

-The Act set out salaries for government ministers and certain members of the opposition.
+The act set out salaries for government ministers and certain members of the opposition.
 Although applying to "ministers" it did not define ministers and indeed excluded two of them: the Lord Chancellor and Attorney General for England and Wales.
-The Act first gave the salary for the Prime Minister, which was set at £10,000 a year.
-This was only the second time that the Prime Minister had been mentioned in an Act of Parliament, after the Chequers Estate Act 1917, which granted them a country residence at Chequers.
+The act first gave the salary for the prime minister, which was set at £10,000 a year.
+This was only the second time that the Prime Minister had been mentioned in an act of Parliament, after the Chequers Estate Act 1917 (7 & 8 Geo.
+5. c.
+55), which granted them a country residence at Chequers.

-The other officials covered by the Act fell into two categories – heads of department, and under-secretaries.
+The other officials covered by the act fell into two categories – heads of department, and under-secretaries.
 Heads of certain departments, such as the Chancellor of the Exchequer, received £5,000 a year regardless of their membership in the Cabinet, while others such as the Lord Privy Seal received £3,000, with an increase to £5,000 if they come to sit in the Cabinet.
 The under-secretaries were granted £3,000 a year if Chief Whip, £2,000 if Financial Secretary to the Treasury, £1,500 if Financial Secretary to the Admiralty or similar and £1,000 if Assistant Postmaster-General.
-The Act also gave a pension of £2,000 a year to any individual who had served as Prime Minister, and a salary of £2,000 to the Leader of the Opposition.
+The act also gave a pension of £2,000 a year to any individual who had served as Prime Minister, and a salary of £2,000 to the Leader of the Opposition.

-The Act is notable for several reasons; it was the first Act of Parliament to directly deal with ministerial salaries, and also the first Act to provide a salary for the Prime Minister, and for the Leader of the Opposition, whose duties it defined.
-It was the first statute to formally recognise the Prime Minister, the Cabinet and the Leader of the Opposition.
-The Act was repealed by the Ministerial Salaries Consolidation Act 1965.
+The act is notable for several reasons; it was the first act of Parliament to directly deal with ministerial salaries, and also the first act to provide a salary for the prime minister, and for the Leader of the Opposition, whose duties it defined.
+It was the first statute to formally recognise the prime minister, the Cabinet and the Leader of the Opposition.
+The act was repealed by the Ministerial Salaries Consolidation Act 1965.

+Repeal

+The whole act was repealed by section 9(1) of, and schedule 3 to, the Ministerial Salaries Consolidation Act 1965.